United States Marine Hospital (Louisville, Kentucky): Exterior restoration

-Future plans
+Subsequent events

 Several plans have been devised to use the structure.
-During Paul E. Patton's term as Kentucky governor, the hospital was considered as a welcome center for those entering Kentucky from the Sherman Minton Bridge.
-Traffic projections stopped that plan from being implemented.
+During Paul E. Patton's term as Kentucky governor during 1995–2003, the hospital was considered as a welcome center for those entering Kentucky from the Sherman Minton Bridge.
+High traffic projections stopped that plan from being implemented.

-The basement, which formerly held boilers, is to be used as a 3450 sqft multi-use ballroom and rented out for parties and other special events.
-The building's ground floor is to be used as an interactive center featuring hospital history and artifacts.

-The remaining two floors are slated for agencies and organizations specializing in improving community health within underserved urban communities.

-Media reports have stated that the University of Louisville is close to signing a deal to put a Community Health Center in the historic building.
+In 2007, the basement, which formerly held boilers, was proposed to be used as a 3450 sqft multi-use ballroom and rented out for parties and other special events, and the building's ground floor as an interactive center featuring hospital history and artifacts.
+The remaining two floors were proposed for agencies and organizations specializing in improving community health within underserved urban communities.
+Also in 2007, discussions were held with the University of Louisville about placing a Community Health Center in the historic building.

-Architecture

-The structure was strategically placed between the wharfs of Louisville and Portland, with a "beneficial effect of a view of the (Ohio River), and the impressions and associations it would naturally awake in the minds of men whose occupation were so intimately connected with it.".
-It was designed by Robert Mills, who designed the Washington Monument and several other prominent structures.
-It was a "cutting edge" facility, with indoor plumbing and an air circulation system that helped prevent infections.
+However, efforts to raise money to renovate the interior of the building remained unsuccessful as late as 2018, although the first floor was in use as a meeting space.